-The Community Planning Association of Southwest Idaho considered many factors when setting the fiscal year 2008 budget, including funding from federal agencies and program requests from member agencies.
+The Community Planning Association of Southwest Idaho considered many factors when setting the fiscal year 2009 budget, including funding from federal agencies and program requests from member agencies.

-The following revenue assumptions were taken into account when adopting the FY2008 Unified Planning Work Program and Budget:
+The following revenue assumptions were taken into account when adopting the FY2009 Unified Planning Work Program and Budget:

-- Membership dues remained at the FY2007 level of \$1.47 per person in the regional population.
-This, along with an estimated population increase, resulted in a 25.3% increase in budgeted membership dues revenue. - The Consolidated Planning Grant was adjusted to estimates provided by the Idaho Transportation Department. - The Board approved a five year strategy to phase out the use of Surface Transportation Program funds for general operations.
-In FY2008, STP funds were reduced by 20% from FY2007 levels.
+- Membership dues were increased to \$1.54 per person in the regional population.
+This, along with an estimated population increase, resulted in a 6.5% increase in budgeted membership dues revenue. - The Consolidated Planning Grant was adjusted to estimates provided by the Idaho Transportation Department. - The Board approved a five year strategy to phase out the use of Surface Transportation Program funds for general operations.
+In FY2009, STP funds were reduced by 20% from FY2008 levels.
+FY2009 is the last year of the phase out period.